Skip to content. | Skip to navigation

 Personal/Diversity Factors

-Factors such as race, socioeconomic and personal background can influence admissions decisions.
+Factors such socioeconomic and personal background can weigh into admissions decisions when they speak to your experiences and world view.

 Addendum